warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     information with 'SMTPAUTH.TAB'.
 Therefore when using these authentication modes a user must use as username the full email address (the : separator is permitted instead of @) and as password his POP3 password.
-If the lookup succeed the 'SERVER.TAB' variable 'DefaultSmtpPerms' is used to assign user SMTP permissions (default MR).
+If the lookup succeeds, the 'SERVER.TAB' variable 'DefaultSmtpPerms' is used to assign user SMTP permissions (default MR).
     If the lookup fails then 'SMTPAUTH.TAB' lookup is done.